sparkyvxcx/Shellcode64/README.md

 [ higher address ] [    shellcode   ]
 ```

-Pointer surpass 4 byte to check given address at RDI is accessible or not.
-If succeed then previous 4 byte is accessible as well.
+Pointer surpass 4 bytes to check given address at RDI is accessible or not.
+If succeed then previous 4 bytes is accessible as well.
 After that, egghunter go ahead to validate egg string.
-Again, egghunter check 4 byte from RDI which is `0x50905090` to see if this 4 byte match ebx or not, then proceed to check next 4 byte against ebx.
+Again, egghunter check 4 bytes from RDI which is `0x50905090` to see if this 4 bytes match ebx or not, then proceed to check next 4 bytes against ebx.
 If all succeed, means egghunter now locate correct egg.
 Therefore, jmp into RDI, which are essentailly several `nop` and `push` instruction, and finally slide into real shellcode.

-Instead of mannuly check 4 byte from RDX then move to next 4 byte, we can replace it with `scasd` instruction which compare rdx against rax in 4 byte length, after that it will automatically increment RDX to check next 4 byte.
+Instead of mannuly check 4 bytes from RDX then move to next 4 bytes, we can replace it with `scasd` instruction which compare rdx against rax in 4 bytes length, after that it will automatically increment RDX to check next 4 bytes.

 More simplifid assembly code: